LFSCODE/AITurbo/README.md

 - Job type: There are a total of 27 types of distributed jobs, in which the model name used is unknown.

-- Running time: The time from the start to the end of the job in the cluster
+- Running time(second): The time from the start to the end of the job in the cluster

 - Ps: The number of parameter servers used by the job